fvaleri/strimzi-debugging/sessions/002/README.md

         ...
 ```

-When the TLS handshake is failing, we can add `-Djavax.net.debug=ssl:handshake` Java option to the client in order to
+If this is not enough to spot the issue, we can add the `-Djavax.net.debug=ssl:handshake` Java option to the client in
-get more details.
-As additional exercise, try to get the clients CA and user certificates to check if the first signs
+order to get more details.
+As additional exercise, try to get the clients CA and user certificates to check if the first
-the second.
+signs the second.

 ### Example: custom certificates